 During the IPCA, our Care Specialist will assess your home to ensure that there are no fall risks.
 We will also recommend the optimal places to place assistive devices to ensure that your loved one is able to move around easily.

 Many falls occur at home.
-There are some risk factors at home which could result in greater risk of falling, such as:
+There are some risk factors at home which could result in a greater risk of falling, such as:

 Some flooring surfaces are uneven, and have slippery surfaces which increase the risk of falling.
 Unsecured carpets and rugs may make it easier for someone to trip and fall as well.
 In the bathroom, the floor is usually slippery.
 Sometimes, objects may be left around the house on the floor which causes tripping.